Revenue-Based Financing - How Does it Work? - Fleximize

 A guide to revenue-based loans for businesses

-As a business reaches the exciting expansion stage, it may require additional funding to support future growth.
+As a business reaches the expansion stage, it may need extra funding to support future growth.

-Two popular avenues for financing a company’s development plans are raising debt or equity capital.
+Two popular options for financing your plans are raising debt or equity capital.

-While both methods come with their advantages and disadvantages, many business owners are unaware of a third option that sits in between the two: revenue-based financing (RBF).
+While both have pros and cons, many are unaware of a third option: revenue-based financing (RBF).

-This type of funding offers lower levels of risk than other lending arrangements, helping businesses tap into capital without needing to leverage equity or take on debt.
+This type of funding offers lower levels of risk than other lending arrangements.
+As a result, businesses can tap into capital without giving up equity or taking on debt.

-Before deciding whether or not revenue based funding is right for your business, it’s important to understand how revenue-based finance works and the risks that come with it.
+Before deciding if RBF is right for you, it’s essential to understand how it works and the risks that come with it.

 What is revenue-based financing?

-Revenue-based financing is a process of raising finance for a business in exchange for a share of its future revenues.
-In exchange for the initial investment, a fixed percentage of the company’s gross revenues is given to the investor until the money is paid back in full.
+Revenue-based funding is raising finance for a business in exchange for a share of its future sales.
+In exchange for the investment, you give a set percentage of the company’s gross revenues to the investor until you pay the money back in full.

-1. The total amount to be repaid over time (usually this amount equals the investment plus a flat fee)
+1. The total amount to be repaid over time.
+Usually, this equals the investment plus a flat fee.

-2. The percentage of revenue shared with the provider of financing
+2. The percentage of revenue shared with the RBF lender.

 3. The payment frequency - usually monthly, weekly or daily.